Integrate the Firewall into Your Management Network

 the dedicated management port (MGT) or you configured a data port

-the management interface, follow the Best
+management network, follow the Adminstrative Access Best Practices to

-security devices in a way that prevents successful attacks.
+and other security devices in a way that prevents successful attacks.

 The following topics describe how to perform the initial configuration